 We report land, buildings, leasehold improvements, machinery and equipment (including tooling and pattern equipment), furniture, fixtures, and equipment, and equipment leased to others at cost, net of depreciation.
 We initially record assets under capital lease obligations at the lower of their fair value or the present value of the aggregate future minimum lease payments.
-We depreciate our assets using the straight-line method over the shorter of the lease term or the estimated useful lives of the
+We depreciate our assets using the straight-line method over the shorter of the lease term or the estimated useful lives of the assets

 We test for impairment of long-lived assets whenever events or changes in circumstances indicate that the carrying value of an asset or asset group (hereinafter referred to as "asset group") may not be recoverable by comparing the sum of the estimated undiscounted future cash flows expected to result from the operation of the asset group and its eventual disposition to the carrying value.

-During 2017, we identified a triggering event related to continued economic weakness in Brazil which resulted in the decline in forecasted results for the Brazilian asset group.
-The Brazilian asset group is included in the Global Operations segment.
-As a result, we estimated the recoverable amount of the asset group and determined that the sum of the undiscounted future cash flows exceeds the carrying value and the asset group was not impaired.
+Continued economic weakness in Brazil has resulted in a decline in forecasted results for the Brazilian asset group, which is included in the Global Operations segment.
+It is reasonably possible that within the next twelve months, we could recognize impairment charges if we experience adverse changes in our business including further declines in profitability due to changes in volume, market pricing, cost, or the business environment.
 Significant adverse changes to our business environment and future cash flows could cause us to record impairment charges in future periods, which could be material.